-Here we report on the development of a technical approach for de novo characterization of the repertoire of somatic mutations in cfDNA, without a priori knowledge of variants present in a matched tumor biopsy.
-This approach, combined with sequencing of DNA samples extracted from matched WBCs and tumor tissue biopsies, allowed for categorization and quantification of cfDNA variant sources.
+Here we report on the development of a high-intensity sequencing assay of matched cfDNA and white blood cells (WBCs) for de novo characterization of the repertoire of somatic mutations in cfDNA, without a priori knowledge of variants present in a matched tumor biopsy.
+This approach, combined with sequencing of DNA samples extracted from matched tumor tissue biopsies using an FDA-cleared sequencing assay (MSK-IMPACT), allowed for categorization and quantification of cfDNA variant sources.

 RESULTS